This article includes links which we may receive compensation for if you click, at no cost to you.

 Are you convinced that renters insurance in Chicago is a smart investment?
 I hope so.
 If not, you might be subjecting yourself to a lot of unnecessary risk and potentially a large financial headache.

-In my 14 years living in Chicago I was able to try out a few different rental insurance companies, but Toggle has recently entered the city and has an entirely new approach.
-For as low as $5 per month, you can get renters insurance coverage with Toggle – A Farmers Company.
-It might be worth checking out.
+In my 14 years living in Chicago I was able to try out a few different rental insurance companies, but Toggle and Lemonade have recently entered the city and has an entirely new approach.
+For as low as $5 per month, you can get renters insurance coverage with both It might be worth getting a free quote from both and comparing coverages.

 Even if you think there’s a 99.9% chance you’ll never use it, I think it’s worth having renters insurance for the 0.1% chance that something bad happens.